0x80/mono-ts/README.md

 ## Introduction

-This is a quest for the ideal Typescript monorepo setup.
+This is a personal quest for the perfect Typescript monorepo setup.

+It is the best I could come up with given the tooling that is available, so expect this repository to change over time as the ecosystem around Typescript and Javascript evolves.

 My current projects are based on Node.js, Next.js, and Firebase, so that is what I am focussing on.
-If you use different platforms, I think this can still be a great reference, and it is probably easy to discard anything you have no use for.
+If you use different platforms, I think this can still be a great reference, and it should be easy discard anything you have no use for.
 The monorepo approach by itself is independent of the chosen technology stack.

-This is the best I could come up with given the tooling that is available, so expect this repository to change over time as the ecosystem around Typescript and Javascript evolves.
-Also, I am still working on two Firestore libraries (server and client) that will likely make it in here in the coming months.
+Also, I am still working on two Firestore libraries (server and client-side) that might make it in here in the coming months.

 Contributions and suggestions are welcome within the scope of this example, but I doubt there ever will be a one-size-fits-all solution, so this code should be